 Things to Consider When Selling a House with Mold Issues

 1) Assess the mold problem: How bad is the mold issue in your house?
 In some cases, mold can be removed and taken care of on your own.
-If the mold is concentrated in an area less than 10 square feet, you can probably handle it without hiring an expert.
+If the mold is concentrated in an area of less than 10 square feet, you can probably handle it without hiring an expert.
 But, if the mold covers more area than that and exists in places that are difficult to get to (ex: in your crawl spaces), you may be better off hiring a professional to do the work.
 This can cost from hundreds to thousands of dollars, depending on the severity.

 2) Fix it before selling: If you decide to address the mold issues before listing the property, be sure to inspect areas that an inspector will look (ex: be sure to climb into your crawl spaces, check your basement, and any other dark cavities of your home).
 You will still have to disclose to buyers that there was a mold issue, but at least they may find comfort in knowing that it has been repaired and there aren’t any visual eye sores to send them running for the hills.

 3) Don’t look – no harm, no foul: If you don’t know that you have a mold issue, you are NOT off the hook.
-Anticipate your inspectors will find any mold, if any exists.
+Anticipate your inspectors will find any mold if any exists.
 If you find a buyer and mold is later disclosed after the inspection, they may lose trust in you and expect that there are other things you aren’t disclosing about the property.
 Plus, you may find yourself in a lawsuit.
-If your buyer finds mold soon after purchasing, you can pay heave consequences for your negligence…whether you knew about it or not.
+If your buyer finds mold soon after purchasing, you can pay heavy consequences for your negligence…whether you knew about it or not.

 4) Mold and its impact on selling: If your home has major mold issues, don’t be surprised if buyers will seek price reductions.
 They may be taking on extra risk with the home, or have to fix the issue if it hasn’t yet been addressed.
 In many cases, the realization of mold existing in a house is enough to send buyers away.
-But, if they do stay, you can absolutely expect price reduction requests and additional questions about the property, like: what caused the mold problem in the first place?
+But, if they do stay, you can absolutely expect price reduction requests and additional questions about the property, like what caused the mold problem in the first place?
 Are there leaks occurring?

 We Buy Homes in Oceanside, Mold Included

-Unlike your traditional buyer, we won’t shy away from mold.
+Unlike your traditional buyer, we won’t shy away from the mold.
 The scariest of mold issues won’t make us turn our backs on your property because we have all of the resources needed to correct the problem.
-Full disclosure: if your home is outdated and in need of a remodel, we will be doing a whole home renovation and getting into the walls any way.
+Full disclosure: if your home is outdated and in need of a remodel, we will be doing a whole home renovation and getting into the walls anyway.
 So, taking care of a mold problem during the renovation is something that can be easily handled.
 You don’t need to do any cleaning or inspecting, because that is a part of our process regardless.
 If you suspect your home has some major issues and you’re having difficulty selling, don’t lose hope.
 Give us a call today to receive a fair offer.